pbosetti/twt/README.markdown

 If you are on Windows, well, just try and let me know if it works.

+Since version 0.2.1, twt checks online for new version availability.
+If found, it remembers you to upgrade your gem.

 Usage
 =====
 A short guide appears if you type: